steqeq/0000/docs/examples/troubleshooting.md

 Ans: Ensure that the user is added to docker, video, and render Linux groups as described in the ROCm Installation Guide at [https://docs.amd.com](https://docs.amd.com).

-**Q: Which consumer GPUs does ROCm support?**

-Ans: ROCm supports gfx1030, which is the Navi 21 series.

 **Q: Can I install PyTorch directly on bare metal?**

 Ans: Bare-metal installation of PyTorch is supported through wheels.
 Refer to Option 2: Install PyTorch Using Wheels Package in the section [Installing PyTorch](/ROCm/docs/how_to/pytorch_install/pytorch_install) of this guide for more information.